Navagio shipwreck beach viewpoint in Zakynthos GreeceLast updated April 2026

 Zakynthos Island, also known as Zante, is one of the most diverse Greek islands I’ve visited.
 The southern tip near Vasilikos is lined with sandy beaches and local restaurants tucked among groves of trees.
 The main port, Port of Zakynthos, where most visitors arrive by boat or plane, is lively and packed with shops and restaurants along the coast.
 Inland, around Volimes, you’ll find sprawling olive groves, winding roads, and quiet traditional Greek villages.
 Meanwhile, the north, near Agios Nikolaos, offers a slower pace—secluded coves and charming tavernas just a short detour from the main road.
 We chose to stay in the north.

 While Zakynthos is best known for Navagio Beach (or Shipwreck Beach), I was more drawn to the island’s hidden swimming coves and quiet, tucked-away beaches.
 Unlike other Greek islands, many of Zakynthos’ most beautiful beaches are best reached by boat.
-My top recommendation?
-Spend at least one day on the water.
+If I had just one recommendation to give you when visiting: plan at least one boat day.
 The most unforgettable swims happen in those secluded, boat-access-only spots, where you’ll have crystal-clear waters and dramatic limestone cliffs all to yourself.
 So pack a Greek lunch, grab your hat, and let’s dive in!

 4-7 DAYS